Tuesday, June 17, 2025

 *Dan's dad Alfred White*

-Alfred working on a Bally Pinball score plate screen print.
+*Alfred working on a Bally Pinball score board plate screen print*

 Not only was Richard White painting for Bally, he was making Indie Monster Movies at home.
 Where he would build full sets with the help of Dan and other members of the family who also acted in them.